Supreme Court reserves verdict on Asia Bibi's final appeal against execution

 Lawyer tells SC witnesses lied in statements

-Asia Bibi's lawyer Saiful Mulook told the bench that the June 14, 2009 incident was reported on June 19.
+Bibi's lawyer Saiful Mulook told the bench on Monday that the June 14, 2009 incident was reported on June 19.
 A case was filed against Bibi by a prayer leader in the village of Katanwala in Nankana Sahib, according to which Asia Bibi had confessed to committing blasphemy, he said.

 "Are these things on the record?" the CJP asked Saiful Mulook.